rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

-I won't make a case for why these are good assumptions here (because I'd guess most readers at least roughly already buy this). _(TODO: maybe make arguments in appendix? maybe link something?)_ If you strongly disagree with these statements, well, maybe pick a different post to read.
+I won't make a case for why these are good assumptions here (because I'd guess most readers at least roughly already buy this). _(TODO: maybe make arguments in appendix? maybe link something?)_ If you strongly disagree with these statements, please post your objections in the comments.

 We'll also mostly pretend AIs will be deep neural networks trained with SGD, but I wouldn't be surprised if this post generalizes.